My Husband Takes Testosterone Injections Can I Still Get Pregnant?

-One, Clomid, helps male fertility in a couple of ways.
-The drug modulates your estrogen system tricking your body into producing more FSH and luteinizing hormone (LH), both of which trigger sperm production.
+Clomid blocks estrogen receptors and tricks a man’s body into producing more FSH and luteinizing hormone (LH), both of which trigger sperm production

-The caveat: high doses of Clomid can negatively impact sperm count and motility, so work with your doctor to find the right dose for you.
+The caveat: high doses of Clomid can negatively impact sperm count and motility and cause side effects including bloating, nausea and fatigue, so he’ll need work with the doctor to find the right dose for this fertility treatment.

 TRT Alternatives for Future Fathers

 If as a couple, you’re hoping to have children soon, a doctor may be able to prescribe medications that help with the symptoms of low T without affecting sperm counts, such as human chorionic gonadotrophin (hCG), which research (3) suggests can reverse low sperm counts brought on by TRT and also help maintain testosterone levels in the testes.

 1. Patel AS, et al. (2019).
 Testosterone Is a Contraceptive and Should Not Be Used in Men Who Desire Fertility.